The best Android music making apps in the world today

 However, all is not lost.
-Sonoma Wire Works recently announced that it’s developed a low latency audio solution for Android (though time will tell if device manufacturers will implement this into their products) and we’ve seen promising work by Image-Line on an Android version of FL Studio.
+Sonoma Wire Works recently announced that it’s developed a low latency audio solution for Android (though time will tell if device manufacturers will implement this into their products) and more companies seem to be taking a second look at the platform.

 What’s more, there are Android music making apps on the market right now: what follows is a guide to some of the best ones available (they’re listed in no particular order, by the way).

 If you’re got other favourites that you think deserve to be on this list, let us know about them.

 In terms of look and feel this is very similar to the iOS version of FL Studio Mobile, which itself is derived from Xewton's Music Studio.
 It's a self-contained music production platform that enables you to create projects using a selection of built-in sounds (there's no audio recording option).